SystemsApproach/5G/arch.rst

 code base.

-One reason we call attention to the phasing issue is that we face a similar challenge in the sections that follow.
+One reason we call attention to the phasing issue is that we face a similar challenge in the chapters that follow.
 The closer the following discussion gets to implementation details, the more specific we have to be about whether we are using 4G components or 5G components.
 As a general rule, we use 4G components—particularly with respect to the